 To reduce the spread of Covid-19, deep cleaning your car should be a top priority.

 Cars provide a perfect environment to harbor Covid-19.
-There are a lot of nooks and crannies in cars that are hard to reach but are easily accessible to hands.
-The steering wheel, the radio, the dash: all of these areas are textured so a simple soap may not kill the Covid virus, if it existed.
+There are many nooks and crannies in vehicles that are hard to reach but are easily accessible to hands.
+The steering wheel, the radio, the dash: all of these areas are textured, so soap may not kill the COVID virus if it existed.

-You want something strong, like bleach, which is what the CDC advises you use to kill the virus on surfaces.
+You want a more potent cleaning agent, like bleach.
 However, bleach isn’t safe for your car’s interior.
-It could fade plastics and leathers.
+Bleach could fade plastics and leathers.

-To correctly clean a car and protect your family, you’ll need to build a kit with a variety of different cleaners.
+To correctly clean a car and protect your family, you’ll need to build a kit with different cleaners.
 Let us show you what works.